SAP-archive/btp-extend-workflow-cai-msteams/README.md

 # Extend your business workflow with Microsoft Teams and Outlook (Advance Scope)

-This repository contains code samples and step by step instructions
+This repository contains code samples and step by step instructions.

 ![Solution Architecture](-/../images/Advance%20Scope.png)